 Building capacity of nonprofits and their leaders by collaborating on the design and coordinating the Feminist Leadership Fellows Program

-The Feminist Leadership Fellows program supports and challenges existing leadership within feminist institutions.
-During each fellowship year, 20 executive directors of women-centered non-profits develop solid new ideas and approaches, strengthen their leadership capacities, build new and stronger networks to support their work, and develop a critical framework within which to address how topical issues affect both their long-term mission and day-to-day activities.
-These fellows are exposed to women whom they can draw on for guidance inside and outside of the academy.
+The Feminist Leadership Fellows program supported and challenged existing leadership within feminist institutions.
+During the fellowship year, 20 executive directors of women-centered non-profits developed solid new ideas and approaches, strengthened their leadership capacities, built new and stronger networks to support their work, and developed a critical framework within which to address how topical issues affect both their long-term mission and day-to-day activities.
+Learn more about the impact of this program: FLF Final Report.